alchemycodelab/code-301-prework/CONTINUING.md

 ## Codecademy: jQuery (Canvas assignment)

 Complete all of the free portions of the [Codecademy course on jQuery](https://www.codecademy.com/en/tracks/jquery).
 The Canvas submission is a screenshot indicating that the course is complete.

+## Sign up for Code Wars

+Part of growing as a programmer is to practice, practice, practice.
+Throughout this course, there will be weekly Code Wars challenges.
+You are also expected to complete 15 pts worth of kata each week.
+The weekly challenge will be posted Monday morning and will be due by Friday night.

+For now, sign up for Code Wars at [Code Wars](https://www.codewars.com/) and familiarize yourself with the interface: specifically, understand where to find your profile to see how many points (aka honor) you have and how to find challanges to work on (aka Kata).

 ---